leamumo/FEMA-Net/README.md

-# FGRNet:Fusing Guidance Image Filtering and Reverse Attention for Polyp Segmentation
+# FGRNet:Fusing Guidance Filtering and Reverse Attention for Polyp Segmentation
 It's still under internal review and will be released soon